PaulieScanlon/bumhub/README.md

-# bah-bumhub
+# bumhub

-An advent calendar of GitHub "bums" repos
+A cheeky look at the worlds GitHub ‘bum’ repos